Edhi Sunarso

 Sukarno commissioned Sunarso and his colleagues in 1958 to create a sculpture which would greet athletes arriving for the 1962 Asian Games four years later.
 By 1959, Sunarso had completed the Selamat Datang Monument, which means "Welcome" in Indonesian, which is now considered an important Jakarta landmark.

 Sukarno commissioned Sunarso to complete several other monuments located throughout Jakarta.
-In 1964, he installed the West Irian Liberation Monument at Lapangan Banteng to mark the Indonesian takeover of West Papua (Netherlands New Guinea).
+In 1964, he installed the West Irian Liberation Monument at Lapangan Banteng to mark the Indonesian takeover of West Papua (Dutch New Guinea).
 The Dirgantara statue, located in Pancoran, South Jakarta, was built in 1966.
 First commissioned by Sukarno before he was overthrown in 1967, the former President reportedly considered selling his own car to fund the construction of Dirgantara, which "symbolizes courage, gallantry and dedication in aviation."
 Dirgantara underwent its first cleaning and restoration in 2014.

 Sunarso also crafted sculptures for individual collectors, as well as dioramas commissioned by the Government of Indonesia.
+Sunarso may well be the only artist who worked with all regimes, all throughout the time, including after Reformasi (Indonesia).
+Artists from Sukarno’s era are generally attached, or associated in whatever ways, to the Communist Party of Indonesia or its cultural under-bow, Lembaga Kebudajaan Rakjat.
+This means that during Soeharto’s regime, such communist artists would have been either annihilated, silenced, or put in prison, at the very least.
+Right after Reformasi, artists who worked under the Soeharto regime would have been skipped from the public reference, as they’d be considered allies to the previous oppressive and cruel government.

 Edhi Sunarso died from heart failure following prostate surgery in Yogyakarta on January 4, 2016, at the age of 83.
-He was buried beside his late wife in the Girisapto Imogiri Artist Cemetery in Bantul, Special Region of Yogyakarta.
+He was buried beside his late wife Kustiyah in the Girisapto Imogiri Artist Cemetery in Bantul, Special Region of Yogyakarta.
 Sunarso was survived by his two daughters and two sons.